zxgangandy/wusheng-pool-client/README.md

   --pool-server=127.0.0.1:8888 --worker=1 --threads=8

 # design
-- one miner->multi thread-pool
+- manager->multi miner/one stats/one client
-- one miner->one stats
+- one miner->one message channel